JS-WSU/JS-WSU/README.md

-### Hello, I am Justin Singh.
+### Justin Singh

 I am currently a Weber State University Computer Science Student interested in full stack development for the web  👋

 <!--
 **JS-WSU/JS-WSU** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.